 The Code Review meets on the third Tuesday of the month at 7:30 AM.*

 Be part of the discussions and the successes!
-Contact Marla Novak at 719-592-1800 ext.
-114 or email@example.com for information on joining a Committee.
+Contact Bethany Schoemer at 719-592-1800 x 128 or email@example.com for information on joining a Committee.

 Current Issues/Recent Successes:

-- 2015 International Codes- Pikes Peak Regional Building Department (PPRBD) intends to change the local codes from the 2009 edition to the 2015 edition of the International Codes.
-The HBA has recently completed the review of the 2015 International Residential Code and has begun reviewing the 2015 International Energy Conservation Code and the proposed amendments.
-HBA Members are meeting monthly to discuss the proposed code changes, which are expected to be adopted in 12-18 months.
-RBD is now considering a NEW proposal to adopt almost all of the 2015 IRC, adding chapters 12-33.
-This new proposal would mean that mechanical, fuel gas, and plumbing requirements for residential would be through the IRC directly where they have previously adopted those codes separately.
-Join the review team and have a say in the process!
+- 2015 International Codes - Pikes Peak Regional Building Department (PPRBD) has recently changed the local codes from the 2009 edition to the 2015 edition of the International Codes.
+The HBA completed a thorough review of the 2015 International Residential Code, 2015 International Energy Conservation Code and the proposed amendments.
+HBA Members met monthly to discuss the proposed code changes, and following approval from all the local jurisdictions the code will be implemented starting December 1, 2018.
+See the updated building code and the implementation plan.

 - Arc Fault Circuit-Interrupters (AFCIs)- AFCIs have been a requirement in the National Electrical Code (NEC) since the 2002 edition in one form or another.
 Each new edition of the NEC has seen an expansion of areas within dwelling units where AFCI protection is required.
 Pikes Peak Regional Building Department has put together this informational letter that can be shared with homeowners that describes the requirements.